Global Ames

 About Us

+AMES is the leading manufacturer of hand-powered landscaping tools in the world and one of the oldest consumer brands in the United States.
+From its founding in a blacksmith shop in 1774, AMES has grown into a global family of brands marketed through major retailers in the U.S., Canada and Australasia.
 Today we continue to build on the AMES legacy of manufacturing quality tools for big tasks, whether that means creating a backyard oasis for family and friends or laying the foundation for a skyscraper.
 Through quality craftsmanship and inspired innovation, we have established leading positions across numerous product categories.

 1774